Pseudoscience Dictionary: 5G-Coronavirus Conspiracy

 5G-Coronavirus Conspiracy

-Definition: Refers to a theory that companies like Sprint and Apple have used 5G to spread coronavirus, using cellphones as well as the 5G wires scattered across the US.
+Definition: Refers to a theory that companies like Sprint and Apple have used 5G to spread coronavirus, using cellphones and the 5G wires scattered across the US.

 Reasoning: According to Live Science, “Radiation can come into contact with the skin, for example, when we put a 5G mobile to our ear to make a call.
 This is when we’re most exposed to non-ionizing radiation.
 But this exposure is well below the recommended safety level.”